dummy-team/dummy/README.md

 # ![Dummy](https://raw.githubusercontent.com/dummy-team/dummy/gh-pages/img/dummy.png)

-A light Sass &amp; Coffee front-end base
+A light Sass &amp; Javascript front-end base

 The purpose of the dummy is to provide a consistent file structure with a normalized code and a collection of helpers and resets.
 It wraps [ITCSS](http://itcss.io/) principles with a powerful automation system.